tuantran1295/fastapi-react-employee-management/README.md

 docker run -p 8000:8000 employee-api
 ```

-The API will be available at `http://localhost:8000`.

 ### Backend Tests

-Simple unit tests for the search API live in `backend/tests/test_employees.py` and cover:
+Tests are located in `backend/tests/test_employees.py` and cover:

-- Requirement of the `X-Org-Id` header.
+- Requirement of the `X-Org-Id` header
-- Basic search and shape of the response (no extra attributes leaked).
+- Basic search and response shape (no extra attributes leaked)
-- Organisation scoping (no cross‑org data leaks).
+- Organisation scoping (no cross‑org data leaks)
-- Basic rate‑limiting behaviour.
+- Basic rate‑limiting behaviour

 Run tests with: